ansible/ansible/docsite/latest/rst/amazon_web_services.rst

    To talk to specific endpoints, the environmental variable EC2_URL can be set.
-This is useful if using a private cloud like Eucalyptus, exporting the variable as EC2_URL=https://myhost:8773/services/Eucalyptus
+This is useful if using a private cloud like Eucalyptus, exporting the variable as EC2_URL=https://myhost:8773/services/Eucalyptus.
+   This can be set using the 'environment' keyword in Ansible if you like.

-Provisioning a number of instances in task execution mode:
+Provisioning a number of instances in ad-hoc mode mode:

 .. code-block:: bash